ResearchSoftwareInstitute/greendatatranslator/RFC/README.md

 ### DCPPC-DRAFT
 4. Before submission, add the below header to your document.
 Except for the header, the format of the DCPPC-DRAFT is not prescriptive and should contain content sufficient for the DCPPC-DRAFT-Type (defined next) and any supporting information or other documents.
+  a.
 The header placed at the beginning of the DCPPC-DRAFT should contain this information:
   * DCPPC-DRAFT-#: (NOTE: Leave blank as this will be assigned by DCPPC-RFC-Governance upon initial submission)
   * DCPPC-DRAFT-Title:
   * DCPPC-DRAFT-Type: (click the type for definition):